xinyu-dev/NeMo-Skills/docs/pipelines/generation.md

     All extra parameters are passed to [nemo_skills/inference/generate.py](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/inference/generate.py)

 Generation pipeline can be used for large-scale data generation using LLMs.
-You provide an input jsonl file as well as the prompt config/template and we run LLM for each line of the input using the dictionary there to format the prompt.
+You provide an input jsonl file as well as the prompt config and we run LLM for each line of the input using the dictionary there to format the prompt.
 You input file keys need to match the prompt config but otherwise there is no restrictions on what data you can use for input.
 See [prompt format](../basics/prompt-format.md) documentation for more details on how to create new prompts.